Thesis topic: 20th century land conflict in eastern Congo

 "Any experience – trying to solve problems related to rural poverty, developing a product that addresses a social need, or reading (or writing) the news – is made more ethical, thorough, and enriching by thinking like a historian."

-I'm currently a PhD student in African history at Northwestern University in Evanston, IL.
+I'm currently a PhD student in History at Northwestern University in Evanston, IL.
 (I will be starting my 3rd year in the fall of 2017.)

 First Job after Graduation:

 After graduating from Stanford I worked for an NGO in Burundi through the Princeton in Africa Fellowship program.
 After 14 months in Burundi I returned to the US and taught high school history at Phillips Academy in Andover, MA.
 After that I started a PhD program in African history at Northwestern University.

 How did you end up pursuing your career?
 Do you have any advice for students contemplating similar career paths?
 What do you know now that you wish you knew when you were an undergraduate?